WJKK

 WJKK (98.7 FM) is a mainstream adult contemporary radio station.
 Although licensed to Vicksburg, the station serves the Jackson area.
+During most of November and December, the station flips to All-Christmas music.

 The station is currently owned by Meridian-based New South Radio.
 Its studios are located in Ridgeland and the transmitter site is in Raymond.

-Mix has provided Jackson's best variety of soft rock since their flip from country music in 1997.
+The station operates with an Effective radiated power (ERP) of 52,000 watts, making it a class C1 station.

+History

+The station first signed on March 19, 1966.
+For many years they played a country music format.
+However, they flipped to a variety of soft rock in 1997, starting a new era for the station.

 More recently the station has been becoming more upbeat following a trend of many AC stations across the country.